 What is the “Safe Harbor” for Employers that Perform a Proactive Pay Equity Audit?

 The law incentivizes employers who perform a good faith pay equity audit.
-Employers may avoid liquidated damages if they can demonstrate with reason that they believed they were not in violation of the EPEW.
-The EPEW cites a comprehensive pay audit, conducted within the two prior years, and having the specific goal of identifying and remedying pay disparities as one factor employers can rely on to demonstrate good faith.
+Employers may avoid liquidated damages if they can demonstrate with reason that they believed they were not in violation of the EPEWA.
+The EPEWA contemplates a comprehensive pay audit, conducted within the two prior years, and having the specific goal of identifying and remedying pay disparities as one factor employers can rely on to demonstrate good faith.

 What Should I Do?

 Organizations should consider performing a pay equity audit prior to the effective date of the EPEWA.
 There are three fundamental elements of a pay equity audit to consider before starting the process: trust in data, trust in the regulatory expertise of your vendor, and trust in the analytics provided by the pay equity solution.
 These elements form the Triangle of Trustsm, a necessity to transform raw data into regulatory compliance.

 Trusaic is a software company that simplifies complex data and complicated regulations to give employers the information and confidence they need to bring their businesses to the next level.
 Our World Class 75 Net Promoter Score is proof that our clients trust us to get the job Done and Done Right.
 Our team is excited to offer you a full demonstration of PayParitysm to show you how to address pay equity challenges within your organization.